cavilosa/FSND/projects/01_fyyur/starter_code/README.md

 Fyyur
 -----

+## My modifications:
+  * implemented all todos in the project,
+  * replaced mockup data with database data,
+  * added delete buttons to artist and venue pages,
+  * added recentle adde artists and venues to the main page,
+  * implemented search shows by artist id an venue id on the shows page
+  * added lacking HYML and CSS

 ## Introduction

 Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
 This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.